Adinoyi03/alx-system_engineering-devops/README.md

 #!/bin/bash
-a file on my system engineering course on ALX africa with 0x00-shell_basics
+afile on my system engineering course on ALX africa with 0x00-shell_basics